cajereta/Planets-fact-site/README.md

 - React
 - Flexbox
 - Responsiveness in mind after I made all the layout and completely forgot that the challenge had a "mobile" view
+- A little bit of styled components so I can use variables

 ### Built with
 - The site has little to no animations for the time being.